 By the end of the year, The Rocky Mountain News estimated that “From a million and a half to two million dollars in dust has been taken out, which has found its way to all parts of the Atlantic States and Territories…”

 During the winter of 1859-60, many new gold discoveries were made throughout the mountains and by February, miners were beginning to return.
 During that month, there was “a report of the discovery of a six-pound nugget near Gregory’s.”
 The discoverer was offered $16 per ounce for it but refused to sell.

-Also in February 1860, the first steam engine was assembled in Mountain City.
+Also, in February 1860, the first steam engine was assembled in Mountain City.
 It was used to produce shingles and was ready to crush quartz when the mines began delivering ore.
-This engine cost $1,500 when it was purchased at the foundry in Chicago, Illinois in late 1859.
+This engine cost $1,500 when purchased at the foundry in Chicago, Illinois, in late 1859.
 In March 1860, it was sold at Mountain City for $15,000.